Skip to main content

 const greeting = "Hello, World!";

-const message = `Welcome`;
+const message = "Welcome";

-const text = 'This is a string';
+const single = 'This is a string';

-Single and double quotes work the same way.
-Choose one style and be consistent.
-If your string contains one type of quote, use the other:
+If your string contains one type of quote, it’s often easiest to use the other:

 const message = "It's a beautiful day"; // Use double quotes for apostrophe